46bit/46b.it/_posts/2017-04-05-building-an-encrypted-drive-with-fuse.md

 ---
-title: Building an encrypted virtual drive with FUSE.
+title: Prototyping an encrypted filesystem with FUSE
 layout: post
 ---